fleetdm/fleet/handbook/company/ceo-handbook.md

   3. Context that helps the CEO to understand the purpose of meeting at a glance
   4. Share the document with meeting participants

 Multiple times daily (minimum 4), The Apprentice will correct any double booking in the CEO's calendar.
-Prioritzing in order of importance:
+Prioritizing in order of importance:
  - External meetings
  - Travel and personal commitments
  - Sales meetings
  - Investor meetings (eg Sid)

 **Additional product design review sessions are welcomed and a top priority for the CEO to get on the calendar quickly.  _Other internal meetings and blocked time can always be moved to make room.
-External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @Charlie in the `#-meetings` channel.**
+External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @(Apprentice) in the `#-meetings` channel.**

-**The CEO welcomes opportunities to support teams on customer calls. _External meetings, travel, and personal commitments cannot be moved._ To schedule, mention @Charlie in the `#-meetings` channel in Slack.**
+**The CEO welcomes opportunities to support teams on customer calls. _External meetings, travel, and personal commitments cannot be moved._ To schedule, mention @(Apprentice) in the `#-meetings` channel in Slack.**

 ### 💻 Sid : Mike
 Every two weeks, our CEO Mike has a 1:1 meeting with Sid Sijbrandij.
 The CEO uses dedicated (blocked, recurring) time to prepare for this meeting earlier in the week.